 Author: Rosana Tejada

 Biographical Info: Rosana Tejada Crespo is a tax advisor holding a Master’s Degree in International Taxation.
-She specialises in companies and freelancers, tax regulations concerning foreign employees (Beckham Law), non-resident tax, inheritance tax and Spanish income tax.
+She specialises in companies and freelancers, tax regulations concerning foreign employees (Beckham Law Spain), non-resident tax, inheritance tax and Spanish income tax.
 She is one of the founders of Tejada Solicitors, which comprises a group of English speaking solicitors, economists and architects.